-I created Job Prices so people living in the United Kingdom can discover how much certain projects cost.
+I created Job Prices with my partner so people living in the United Kingdom can discover how much certain projects cost.

-The idea was simple; I research the cost and publish my findings here.
+The idea was simple; I research the cost and publish my findings on this site.

 The figures published on this page are exactly what I was quoted.

-I’ll also show some photos of my hair (or lack thereof) so you can see what work I wanted done.
+I’ll also show some photos of my hair (or lack thereof) so you can see what work I wanted doing.